2015 Information Sessions

 - a completed pass degree from a relevant area in Science;

-- either a credit average in the relevant Senior units of study or a SCIWAM of at least 65; and
+- either a Credit average in 48 credit points of relevant Intermediate and Senior Units of Study or a SCIWAM of at least 65; and,

-- satisfied any additional criteria from the discipline in which students intend to undertake Honours.
+- additional criteria as required by the discipline in which students intend to undertake Honours.